 I also started teaching cycling at a local studio in San Francisco in the past year.
 On some third-party sites, customers can review your class.
 After class I would obsessively check, pouring over the negative words written about me online.
 Although I got some great reviews, there was always a possibility for something negative.
 At first, I was constantly taking these reviews to heart.

-It took me a while to come to terms with this; it takes a special kind of person to go out of their way to write something nasty to someone else.
+So it took me a while to come to terms with this; it takes a special kind of person to go out of their way to write something nasty to someone else.
 In the case of my cycling class, if someone wasn’t providing constructive criticism – it never occurred to me that the person writing could have just had a bad day (or maybe they didn’t like me – they didn’t have to come back then)!

 Most of the time when someone is taking to say or write something mean – they are dealing with their own problems.
 What kind of anger do you need to have bubbled up inside you to say something that puts down someone else?